taurusilver7/fresh-pages-server/README.md

 > The back-end api function for the story book application.
 > MVC architecture is applied for the api building.

-- [Go to](https://github.com/taurusilver7/fresh-pages-client) the front-end build of the CRUD application.

 ### Setup work environment.

 `npm run dev` command to start the application in development phase.